CyrusYip/cyrusyip-blog/content/en/posts/2025-02-13-oneplus-ace3-from-pixelos14-to-pixelos15.md

 ## Steps

-1. Backup apps and data using [DataBackup](https://github.com/XayahSuSuSu/Android-DataBackup) (root required, optional step)
+1. Backup apps and data using [DataBackup](https://github.com/XayahSuSuSu/Android-DataBackup) (root required, optional step).
-2. Follow [How To Guide - [12R/Ace 3] EDL DownloadTool to restore your device to OxygenOS/ColorOS | XDA Forums](https://xdaforums.com/t/12r-ace-3-edl-downloadtool-to-restore-your-device-to-oxygenos-coloros.4654245/) to flash `PJE110domestic_11_14.0.0.317CN01_2024012904340000.zip`
+1. Follow [How To Guide - [12R/Ace 3] EDL DownloadTool to restore your device to OxygenOS/ColorOS | XDA Forums](https://xdaforums.com/t/12r-ace-3-edl-downloadtool-to-restore-your-device-to-oxygenos-coloros.4654245/) to flash `PJE110domestic_11_14.0.0.317CN01_2024012904340000.zip`.
-3. Flash `ColorOS PJE110_15.0.0.500` using local update on ColorOS 14 (flash ColorOS 15 the first time)
+1. Flash `ColorOS PJE110_15.0.0.500` using local install on ColorOS 14 (flash ColorOS 15 the first time).
+Try [General - General Local install issues on system updater and how to fix it | XDA Forums](https://xdaforums.com/t/general-local-install-issues-on-system-updater-and-how-to-fix-it.4714365/) if local install is gray in the system updater.
-4. Flash `ColorOS PJE110_15.0.0.500` using local update on ColorOS 15 (flash ColorOS 15 the second time)
+1. Flash `ColorOS PJE110_15.0.0.500` using local install on ColorOS 15 (flash ColorOS 15 the second time).
-5. Flash [PixelOS 15](https://pixelos.net/download/aston) following the instructions on the website
+1. Flash [PixelOS 15](https://pixelos.net/download/aston) following the instructions on the website.
-6. Restore data using DataBackup (optional step)
+1. Restore data using DataBackup (optional step).